HOPE-Helping Older People EngageResearch Question:

 the following: feel like you lack companionship, feel left out, or feel isolated from

 others.
-Participation includes in-person interviews at URMC at study start, 6 months
+Participation includes zoom or phone interviews at study start, 6 months and

 health, emotional health and sense of well-being.
 Online/mailed surveys are completed